Green Eggs and Ham (TV series): Season 1

+Season 2

-In season two, titled The Second Serving, which is a sequel miniseries to season one that takes place one week after Mr. Snerz and the Goat's defeat and Mr. Jenkins' departure in season one, Sam, Guy, and E.B. set off on another adventure to East Flubria to find Sam's mom Pam-I-Am, who reveals that she is stopping the nations of Yookia and Zookia, which are at war with one another as a precious orb-like object (the Moo-Lacka-Moo) is stolen by her.
+Titled The Second Serving, which is a sequel miniseries to Season 1 that takes place one week after Mr. Snerz and the Goat's defeat and Mr. Jenkins' departure in Season 1, Sam, Guy, and E.B. set off on another adventure to East Flubria to find Sam's biological mother Pam-I-Am, who reveals that she is stopping the feud between the nations of Yookia and Zookia, which are at war with one another as a precious orb-like object (the Moo-Lacka-Moo) is stolen by her.
 So it is up to Sam, Guy, Pam, E.B., and her new friend Looka to return the Moo-Lacka-Moo and stop the war.